-Chicago teachers are going on strike today, leaving 360,000 kids in limbo
+Chicago teachers are on strike, leaving 360,000 kids in limbo

 What the teachers want

 "Our students deserve smaller class sizes.
 They deserve nurses.
 They deserve social workers.
 They deserve bilingual educators," special education teacher Linda Perales said.
-"We don't want to strike, but we will if we have to."

 The union listed more than a dozen demands for the school district, including firm limits on class sizes, hiring more teachers' assistants and raises for all school employees.